-Module PCIe physical interface shall be compliant to PCI-SIG CEM specification 3.0.
+The module PCIe physical interface shall be compliant to PCI-SIG CEM specification 3.0.
 If the module is capable to run at Gen4 speed, the interface shall be compliant to PCI-SIG CEM Specification 4.0.

-Module shall also support x4 bifurcation (lane0-3) automatically once plug in to the system.

-Module shall support PCIe lane and polarity reversal.
-Module should support 0->3 to 3->0 lane reversal.
+The module shall support x4 bifurcation as the default configuration.
+The module shall support PCIe lane and polarity reversal.
+Lane reversal is from 0->3 to 3->0.

-Module PCIe interface shall support common clock topology with Spread Spectrum Clocking (SSC).
+The module PCIe interface shall support common clock topology with Spread Spectrum Clocking (SSC).
 SSC's modulation frequency is from 30-33KHz with -0.5%-0% deviation.
 Separate Reference clock topology support is a preferred but not required.

-Module PCIe link loss, including the package loss and trace loss on PCB, shall be less than 5dB at 4GHz for Gen3 case.
-Link loss for Gen4 case is defined to be less than 7.5dB at 8GHz.
-PCIe line shall target 85ohm impedance which is the same as platform.
+PCIe routing maximum link loss, including the PCB trace plus the package loss on the module, shall be less than 5dB at 4GHz for PCIe Gen3.
+The link loss for PCIe Gen4 is defined to be less than 7.5dB at 8GHz.
+The module trace impedance shall be 85ohm differential impedance for the PCIe lanes.